Bank and Monument stations: Progress

 Following consultations in the early 2010s, and a Transport and Works Act Order in 2015, construction of the new Northern line tunnel began in April 2016, and was estimated to take six years.
 By July 2019, the project had reached the halfway stage.
 By October 2020, the majority of tunnelling work, around 1.3 km, had been completed, with around 200,000 tonnes of material excavated from beneath the City.
 By July 2021, installation of escalators was underway, as well as preparation work to connect to the new Northern line tunnels in 2022.
-From January until mid May 2022, the Northern line through Bank was closed – this was required to allow the existing line to be connected to the new running tunnels, convert the previous southbound platform to a new passenger concourse, as well as final fit-out and integration works throughout the expanded station complex.On 15 May 2022, the new Northern line southbound platform and concourse was opened, the first part of the station expansion open to the public.
+From January until mid May 2022, the Northern line through Bank was closed – this was required to allow the existing line to be connected to the new running tunnels, convert the previous southbound platform to a new passenger concourse, as well as final fit-out and integration works throughout the expanded station complex.

+On 15 May 2022, the new Northern line southbound platform and concourse was opened, the first part of the station expansion open to the public.
 On 13 October 2022, new escalators connecting the DLR and the Northern line opened.
 On 28 October 2022, a moving walkway between the Central and Northern lines was opened.
 These new connections cut the time taken to interchange between lines, as well as expanding the capacity of the station.
-On 27 February 2023, the project was completed with the opening of the new Cannon Street entrance, as well as lifts providing step free access to the Northern line and the DLR.
+On 27 February 2023, the project was completed with the opening of the new Cannon Street entrance, as well as lifts providing step-free access to the Northern line and improving the step-free access to the DLR.
 The station has 27 escalators, the most of any station on the Underground.
+In September 2024, the upgrade project won an industry award, with judges describing it as "an extremely successful major project, in an extremely challenging circumstances at an extremely challenging location”.